Who I am

 - Media, Activism & Politics

-I also supervise postgraduate dissertations in the areas of social media, social movements, digital technologies and media management.
+I also supervise postgraduate dissertations in the areas of social media, social movements, political communication, digital technologies and media management.

 Denisova, A., & Herasimenka, A. (2019).
 How Russian Rap on YouTube Advances Alternative Political Deliberation: Hegemony, Counter-Hegemony, and Emerging Resistant Publics.
 Social Media + Society, 5(2), 1–11. https://doi.org/10.1177/2056305119835200